Aldaviva/RaspberryPiDotnetRepository/Readme.md

 > [!NOTE]
 > 1. [This combination of .NET and Debian versions is not supported by Microsoft](https://learn.microsoft.com/en-us/dotnet/core/install/linux-debian#supported-distributions), although it does work.
-> 1. [Older versions of .NET are no longer updated by Microsoft](https://dotnet.microsoft.com/en-us/platform/support/policy/dotnet-core), although it still works.
+> 1. [Older versions of .NET are no longer updated by Microsoft](https://dotnet.microsoft.com/en-us/platform/support/policy/dotnet-core), although they still work.

 ##### Release information
 - [Raspberry Pi OS releases](https://www.raspberrypi.com/software/operating-systems/)